Kansas Sports Betting Bill Passes: What’s Next?

 That was applauded by Jeff Morris, Penn National’s VP of Public Affairs and Government Communication, who described the industry-friendly bill as “showing collaboration among leadership, legislature and casino operators.”

-His hopes of getting sports betting legalized and up and running in time for the start of the 2020 football season are unlikely to be realised, however, as there are still several hurdles the bill has to jump.
+His hopes of getting sports betting legalized and up and running in time for the start of the 2020 football season are unlikely to be realized, however, as there are still several hurdles the bill has to jump.

 What happens next?